Quantum state preparation without coherent arithmetic: Extensions

-\paragraph*{Fourier series.} Our method is naturally compatible with `Fourier-based QET'~\cite{silva2022fourier, dong2022ground} which provides a complementary approach for function approximation through Fourier series.
-In that approach, the block-encoding of $A$ is replaced by controlled time evolution $U(A) := \ket{0}\bra{0} \otimes I + \ket{1}\bra{1} \otimes e^{iAt}$.
-We can implement $U(A)$ for diagonal $A = \sum_x \bar{x} \ketbra{x}{x}$ using $n$ controlled-Z rotations.
-Fourier-based QET uses repeated calls to $U(A)$, together with single-qubit-rotations, to apply a function expressed as a Fourier series to the eigenvalues of $A$.
-Our methods are particularly appealing for functions with a compact Fourier series, such as spherical harmonic functions used in quantum chemistry~\cite{ward2009preparation, chan2022grid}.
+\paragraph*{Fourier series.} Our method is naturally compatible with `Fourier-based quantum eigenvalue transformation'~\cite{silva2022fourier, dong2022ground} which provides a complementary approach for function approximation through Fourier series.
+In that approach, the block-encoding of $A$ is replaced by controlled time evolution $U(A) := \ket{0}\bra{0} \otimes I + \ket{1}\bra{1} \otimes e^{iAt}$, efficiently implementable for diagonal $A = \sum_x \bar{x} \ketbra{x}{x}$ using a controlled-phase-gradient operation~\cite{GidneyBlog2017}.
+Our methods are particularly appealing for functions with a compact Fourier series, such as spherical harmonic functions in chemistry.

-\paragraph*{Cycloid function.} We present an example demonstrating the utility of Fourier-QET.
-We consider implementing the cycloid function (a cycloid is the shape traced out by a point on a circle rolling in the $X-Y$ plane).
-It does not have a clean functional form; $y(x) = \frac{1}{2} \left(1 - \cos(\phi(x)) \right)$ with $\phi(x)$ the functional inverse of $\left(x - \sin(x) \right)$.
-However, the function can be described by its (even) Fourier series.
-For an $(n=32)$-bit approximation of the cycloid function in the range $\bar{x} \in [0, 2\pi]$, we find that a $d=120$ Fourier series is sufficient to approximate the function within an $L_2$ error of $< 10^{-3}$.
-The Fourier-QET method requires $d$ applications each of $U(A), U(A)^\dag$, and $8d+4$ single-qubit rotations~\cite{silva2022fourier}.
-Each application of $U(A), U(A)^\dag$ requires $n$ controlled-$R_z$ gates, which can each be implemented using 2 single-qubit-$R_z$ rotations.
-Overall, we require $4\left(d(n+2) + 1\right)$ single-qubit-rotations, which we approximate as $60d(n+2)$ Toffoli gates, to block-encode the Fourier series.
-The filling-fraction $\fillfrac{\tilde{f}}{\infty}$ is approximately 0.79, so we can use $R=1$ round of exact amplitude amplification (which adds 1 qubit).
-Overall we require roughly

-Toffoli gates and $2$ ancilla qubits to prepare the desired state.
-It is not obvious how to prepare this function using the black-box or GR approaches, as we cannot define closed forms of the function or its integral (away from nodal points), rendering a coherent arithmetic-based amplitude oracle non-trivial.